Nonreciprocal Synchronization of Active Quantum Spins: Quantum model

 In the absence of nonreciprocity, $V_- = 0$, the model defined in Eq.~\eqref{eq:master_spin} or \eqref{eq:master_casc} reduces to the model of two atomic ensembles that synchronize via purely dissipative, reciprocal interactions, proposed in Ref.~\cite{Xu_2013}.
 Unidirectional synchronization, studied in Ref.~\cite{Roth_2016}, is recovered when either $V_{AB}$ or $V_{BA}$ vanishes.
 This configuration maximizes magnitude nonreciprocity, i.e., an asymmetry in the magnitude of the directional couplings, $\abs{V_{AB}} \neq \abs{V_{BA}}$, which requires both dissipative and coherent interactions~\cite{Metelmann_2015}.
-In contrast, our interest is in the even more nonreciprocal scenario in which $V_{AB}$ and $V_{BA}$ can take opposite sign.
+In contrast, our interest is in the even more nonreciprocal scenario in which $V_{AB}$ and $V_{BA}$ take opposite signs, $\mathrm{sign}(V_{AB}) = - \mathrm{sign}(V_{BA})$, which implies that nonreciprocal couplings dominate over reciprocal couplings, $\abs{V_-} > \abs{V_+}$.
 In this case, from Eq.~\eqref{eq:master_casc} we see that the maximally nonreciprocal configuration $V_{AB}=-V_{BA}$ is realized by purely coherent interspecies interactions, i.e., $V_+ = 0$.
-This may seem surprising at first, since a purely Hamiltonian coupling between the two species have to be reciprocal.
+This may seem surprising at first, since a purely Hamiltonian coupling between the two species has to be reciprocal.
 However, in our model each spin is incoherently driven, see Eq.~\eqref{eq:master_L_drive}.
 We shall see that this enables antagonistic quantum interactions of the phases of the spins, thus going beyond magnitude nonreciprocity.
 Nonreciprocity in the phase has also been investigated in other contexts.
 For instance, in linear circuit theory, it is achieved by means of a gyrator~\cite{Tellegen_1948}, i.e., a two-port device that imparts a $\pi$ phase shift only in one direction.
-Recently, the use of such nonreciprocal element has been proposed for the robust encoding of a logical qubit in superconducting circuits~\cite{rymarz_2021}.
+Recently, the use of such nonreciprocal elements has been proposed for the robust encoding of a logical qubit in superconducting circuits~\cite{rymarz_2021}.